jurassic73/split89/readme.md

   **Surface Prep** - Unless you know your pieces will stick well, wash your build plate before printing each of these with Joy or Dawn dish washing soap.
 This seems to remove all PLA residue for me and ensures a clean print.
 You're gonna be staring at this top surface of the body the most, ensure you get a good print with good adhesion.

-  **PLA** - printbed at 60C helped ensure minimum warping.
+  **PLA** - print bed at 60C helped ensure minimum warping.
 I printed at 215C nozzle temp with the matte PLA.

   **PETG** - I used the default settings - I had some lifting in the corners.

   **Perimeter** - default 2 or 5 - I changed the perimeter count to five from the default 2 in my slicer for the body pieces as well.
 I wanted heavier/denser pieces so my bases didn't sound so hollow.

-  **Brim** - do no use - not needed with good bed adhesion and will cause issues as you need to disable Elephant Foot Compensation(EFC) so the brim attaches to the body correctly(currently the state with Prusa Slicer) but disabling EFC will cause major issues with your keyswitch holes(see next note).
+  **Brim** - do no use - not needed with good bed adhesion and will cause issues as you need to disable Elephant Foot Compensation(EFC) so the brim attaches to the body correctly(currently the state with Prusa Slicer) but disabling EFC will cause major issues with your key switch holes(see next note).

- **Elephant Foot Compensation** - leave enabled/required  The designed printed keyswitch holes are 13.9mmx13.9mm.
-A keyswitch is 14mmx14mm.
+ **Elephant Foot Compensation** - leave enabled/required  The designed printed key switch holes are 13.9mmx13.9mm.
+A key switch is 14mmx14mm.
 This .1mm designed difference creates a nice friction fit to secure the switch without deforming it.
 Without EFT, any bit of resulting elephant foot deformation interferes with this design and can affect switch operation.
-I found this out the hardway during one of my initial prints by disabling EFC.
-My switches were either too tight when installed and they were deforned and it bound up the stem or the elephant foot was so much in one area of one of the bodies, that I could not insert my switches.  **Keep EFC enabled.**
+I found this out the hard way during one of my initial prints by disabling EFC.
+My switches were either too tight when installed and they were deformed and it bound up the stem or the elephant foot was so much in one area of one of the bodies, that I could not insert my switches.  **Keep EFC enabled.**

   **Support** [easy to remove support settings](https://projects.ttlexceeded.com/3dprinting_techniques_removable_supports.html) - supports for this build are only needed for wrist pad pieces.
 The supports can be very tough to remove easily/cleanly from wide surfaces however I use the settings in the link.
 The supports,created with these settings, remove relatively easily/cleanly without much effort.